Indore: DAVV issues admit cards for DET

-Indore (Madhya Pradesh): Devi Ahilya Vishwavidyalaya (DAVV) has issued admit cards for doctoral entrance test (DET)-2022 to be held on April 19.
+Devi Ahilya Vishwavidyalaya (DAVV) has issued admit cards for the doctoral entrance test (DET)-2022 to be held on April 19.

 Candidates can download their admit card from DAVV's website.